 What is RLASB?

-The Network of High Biosafety Level Laboratories (RLASB) is a Singular Scientific and Technological Infrastructure (ICTS) of High Biological Safety laboratories that offers the possibility of using integrated laboratory and animal services, exclusively dedicated to work with infectious agents that demand conditions of high biological security for its manipulation.
+The High Biological Safety Laboratories Network (RLASB) is a Unique Scientific and Technical Infrastructure (ICTS) of High Biological Safety laboratories that offers the possibility of using integrated laboratory and animal services, exclusively dedicated to work with infectious agents that demand conditions of high biological security for its manipulation.
 Due to its size, size and capacity, both High Security Biological Installations are unique at a national and international level, given that there are very few laboratories of these characteristics and this capacity.

 The RLASB is a distributed ICTS infrastructure formed by two nodes:

 - BCL-3 of the Animal Health Research Center INIA-CISA